interlay/interlay.github.io/docs/vault/guide.md

 In the example given here, the Vault client is healthy: the Vault client has `7.8678` BTC in its Bitcoin wallet and the Interlay chain assumes that it has `7.85948385` BTC locked.
 That means, even if the Vault is requested to return all BTC, it will have enough BTC to fulfill those requests.

-?> If you are unsure about the Bitcoin wallets or you used an alternative for specifiying the Vault keyfile, you can run `bitcoin-cli listwallets` to see all your Vault wallets.
+?> If you are unsure about the Bitcoin wallets or you used an alternative for specifiying the Vault keyfile, you can run `bitcoin-cli listwalletdir` to see all your Vault wallets.
 You can then insert each item of the returned rpc wallets to check their balance.

 ### What if my BTC balance in the Bitcoin wallet is higher than the BTC Locked on the App Dashboard?

 In this case, all is well with your Vault.
 You do not need to do anything.
+We do not recommend withdrawing any surplus, instead leaving it as a buffer for the vault to use for future tx fees.

 ### What if my BTC balance in the Bitcoin wallet is smaller than the BTC Locked on the App Dashboard?